DISTRICT & CLUB ROUNDS

 To learn more about The Rotary Foundation, click here.

-Now Available: Video of Governor Baker's District Rotarian address
+Video of Governor Baker's Address to District Rotarians Now Available

 The Rotary Club of Billerica has provided a video of Governor Charlie Baker's address to District 7910 Rotarians on September 27 at the DoubleTree Hotel in Bedford.
 To watch the two-hour-47-minute video, click here.